What Is a URL and How Can I Get One for My Website?

 A domain name can be broken down into three parts: a subdomain prefix, the main domain name, and a top-level domain suffix.

-The subdomain portion is typically www, indicating that the information resource is located on the World Wide Web.
+The subdomain portion www indicates that the information resource is located on the World Wide Web.
 In fact, the www prefix has become so prevalent that it is OK to omit it entirely without any negative consequences.

 It is also possible to have other text in the subdomain portion of the domain.
 For example, the subdomain could be shop, account, or login.
 By entering this custom prefix, you will be taken to a specific section of the website.